timble/www.openpolice.be/_documentation/01-access.md

 ## Staging environment

-There is also a staging environment available for testing, this site will be replaced with your production website every night.
+There is also a staging environment available for testing, every night the production environment is copied to staging.

 Site: